 David Blackwell had a distinguished career while living an extraordinary life.
 Against the backdrop of the Great Depression, World War II, the Cold War, and the Civil Rights Era, Blackwell’s life is one of inspiration.
 From the very beginning, Blackwell overcame insurmountable odds to become an influential contributor to the world of mathematics and statistics.
-Blackwell started as a kid from Southern Illinois with modest yet noble goals of becoming an elementary school teacher.
-He would be the first African-American to receive a Ph.D. in Mathematics from the University of Illinois, which would start his remarkable journey culminating with twelve honorary Doctorates and numerous awards, honors, and leadership roles throughout his life.
+Blackwell's journey started in Southern Illinois with modest yet noble goals of becoming an elementary school teacher.
+His remarkable life would culminate with twelve honorary Doctorates and numerous awards, honors, and leadership roles throughout his career.

 Blackwell came from humble beginnings to being one of the most influential figures in the field of statistics.
 Born April 24, 1919 to a homemaker and an Illinois Central Railroad worker in Centralia, IL, David H. Blackwell would become the first African-American to receive a Ph.D. in Mathematics from the University of Illinois Urbana-Champaign, seventh overall in the United States.
 (Agwu, Smith, & Barry, 2003)

-Blackwell graduated from high school at the age of sixteen, thanks in part to advancing twice to higher-grade levels during elementary school.
-In a time of segregation with whites-only schools and black-only schools, Blackwell went to an integrated mixed school where he was unaware of a lot of the racial discrimination that was plaguing the country at that time.
+Advancing twice to higher-grade levels during elementary school, Blackwell graduated from high school at the age of sixteen.
+In a time of segregation with mostly whites-only schools or black-only schools, Blackwell went to an integrated mixed school where he was unaware of a lot of the racial discrimination that was plaguing the country at that time.
 It was in a high school geometry class that Blackwell discovered his passion for mathematics.

 “Until a year after I finished calculus, it was the only course I had that made me see that mathematics is really beautiful and full of ideas,” – Blackwell, regarding his high school geometry course.
 (Agwu, Smith, & Barry, 2003)